Paternity

 « Back to Glossary Index

-Determine the paternity of the child through genetic testing
+The ability to determine the biological paternity of the child through the process of genetic testing

-In a marriage between a man and a woman, there may come a time when the husband wants to determine with certainty that the child the marriage produced was the result of the married couple and not a third party.
+In a marriage between a man and a woman, there may come a time when the husband or another adult wants to determine the biological paternity of a child.

 Paternity litigation can be initiated by the mother seeking child support or by the father seeking fatherhood.
 Such cases are usually resolved by genetic testing.